HMAS Cape Naturaliste

 News Articles |

-ADV Cape Naturaliste is one of eight evolved Cape Class Patrol Boats introduced into service with the Royal Australian Navy to replace the Armidale Class Patrol Boat capability.
+The Cape Class Patrol Boats were introduced into service with the Navy in 2022 to replace the Armidale Class Patrol Boat.

-Our operations in association with Border Force, Australian Fisheries and Australian Federal Police protect against unauthorised entry, breaches of customs, immigration and drugs legislation, other illegal activity and in support of law enforcement, preserve the integrity of our national fish-stocks, our marine environment and other natural resources.
+In association with Border Force, Australian Fisheries and the Australian Federal Police, Operation RESOLUTE protects against unauthorised entry, illegal fishing and breaches of customs, immigration and drug legislation.
+The operation supports law enforcement, and preserves the integrity of fish stocks, the marine environment and other natural resources.

-When protecting our borders, Patrol Boat crews are typically employed on a range of constabulary duties involving tracking, intercepting, stopping and boarding other vessels, and sometimes arresting their crews and seizing cargo.
+Patrol boat crews are typically employed on a range of constabulary duties involving tracking, stopping and boarding other vessels, and sometimes arresting their crews and seizing cargo.